digiltd/oh-rtd-test/Samples-REST.md

 Please see below sample code for accessing openhab's REST API.

-Note that there are two ways to update an item:
+Note that there are three main interfaces:

-POST Command - This will send a COMMAND to an item to tell it to take some action (e.g. turn on light).
+* **Send Command** - This will send a COMMAND to an item to tell it to take some action (e.g. turn on light).

-PUT Status - This is to indicate that the status of an item has changed (e.g. window is now open).
+* **Send Status** - This is to indicate that the status of an item has changed (e.g. window is now open).

+* **Get Status** - Gets the current status of an item.
+(This can also be used to continuously get updates as shown in the Python section).

 ### jquery

 Accessing REST API via jquery (tested with jquery 2.0 and Chrome v26.0

-Read state of an item:
+_Get state of an item:_

     function getState()
     {